The websites we’ve built have been for recruitment agencies, manufacturers, watch shops and other professional services companies.

 There are social share buttons that are included on each blog post along with the author’s image and a supporting image and a related blog post the client can set within the CMS.

 A data protection recruitment website to hire data protection staff to manage their data and GDPR compliance.

 We have experience in designing and developing recruitment websites and embraced the challenge of a related recruitment website project.

-The home page explains who the client is, what they do and provides direction for organisations seeking to understand and potentially use their services and for job seekers seeking to find the vacancies.
+The navigation points to their services and for job seekers seeking to find the vacancies.

 The second part of the home page is aimed at job seekers who want to quickly search and find suitable vacancies.

 Underneath the search functionality on the home page are linked to the key job types; strategic, senior, managerial, administration and legal vacancies.